Inferring signed social networks from contact patterns: Acknowledgments

 \section{Acknowledgments}

 This work was supported in part by the National Science Foundation award SES-241973 (JGY), by the National Institutes of Health 1P20 GM125498-01 Centers of Biomedical Research Excellence Award (JGY), the Dutch Research Council (NWO) Talent Programme ENW-Vidi 2021 under grant number VI.Vidi.213.163 (LP) and (DF).
 This research was made possible, in part, using the Data Science Research Infrastructure (DSRI) hosted at Maastricht University.
+This work used the Dutch national e-infrastructure with the support of the SURF Cooperative using grant no. EINF-15302.